aksoy1993/power-splitter/README.md

 The table below lists the six geometric parameters accepted by the application, their physical descriptions, and the feasible value ranges:
 Parameter Description Feasible Range Width (µm)Rib top width — determines single-mode propagation 0.8 – 1.5
 h₁ (µm) Slab height — affects vertical mode leakage 0.18 – 0.5

 h₂ (µm) Rib height — provides vertical mode confinement 0.2 – 0.5

-L (µm)Total optical propagation length26 – 110
+L (µm)Total optical propagation length 26 – 110

-W (µm)Multimode region width — governs higher-order mode excitation5 – 14
+W (µm)Multimode region width — governs higher-order mode excitation 5 – 14

-L₁ (µm)Length of the removed rectangular section — directly controls power ratio0 – 16
+L₁ (µm)Length of the removed rectangular section — directly controls power ratio 0 – 16

 ⚠️ Warning: Entering parameter values outside the specified ranges may cause the model predictions to lose reliability.
 The application will display an automatic warning in such cases.

-Forward Prediction Module — Step-by-Step Guide
+Forward Prediction Module —
+Step-by-Step Guide
 Purpose: You have a specific device geometry and want to find out what power splitting ratio it produces.

 Step 1: Open the application and navigate to the "Forward Prediction" tab.

 Step 2: Enter the six geometric parameters into the corresponding fields.
 For example, for a 50:50 distribution:

 Width = 1.25 µm

 h₁    = 0.20 µm

 h₂    = 0.50 µm

 L     = 26.4 µm

 W     = 7.60 µm

 L₁    = 0.00 µm

 Step 3: Click the "Predict" button.

 Step 4: The result screen displays the P₁ and P₂ values, representing the percentage of optical power delivered to the primary and secondary output ports, respectively (P₁ + P₂ = 100%).

 Inverse Design Module — Step-by-Step Guide

 Purpose: You know the target power ratio you need and want to find the geometric parameters that achieve it.

 Step 1: Navigate to the "Inverse Design" tab.

 Step 2: Enter the target power ratio in P1:P2 format.
-For example: 70:30 Step 3: Click the "Run Optimization" button.
-The system uses the pre-trained DNN model jointly with a gradient-based optimization algorithm to compute the optimal geometric parameter set.
+For example: 70:30

+Step 3: Click the "Run Optimization" button.
+The system uses the pre-trained DNN model jointly with a gradient-based

+optimization algorithm to compute the optimal geometric parameter set.

 Step 4: The recommended parameters are displayed on the screen.
 To verify the result, click "Verify with Forward Prediction" to automatically transfer the computed parameters to the forward prediction module.

 Step 5 (optional): Each parameter is perturbed by ±0.05 µm and the resulting variation in the output power ratio is computed; the most fabrication-robust solution is highlighted.